 The Court appointed contradictor opposed the plaintiff’s application.
 The contradictor’s submissions included that the existing ‘no win, no fee’ costs arrangement was not “necessarily interim”.
 Therefore, if the Court accepted that it was appropriate to consider whether a GCO would provide a better return to group members than alternative funding arrangements, the alternative funding model to be considered is the existing ‘no win, no fee’ arrangement (rather than third party litigation funding).

 The parties also made oral submissions that the appropriate time for the Court to assess the proportionality of any return to a law firm pursuant to a GCO might be at the end of the proceeding.
-They also suggested that an appropriate mechanism for ensuring that the percentage set by the Court in making an initial GCO was a “ceiling” might include the plaintiff and plaintiff’s law firm providing undertakings that neither would later apply to increase the GCO’s percentage.
+They also suggested that an appropriate mechanism for ensuring that the percentage set by the Court in making an initial GCO was a “ceiling” might include the plaintiff providing an undertaking that neither he would later apply to increase the GCO’s percentage.

 Justice Nichols delivered her judgment orally with written reasons to follow.
 Her Honour granted the GCO at 27.5% (incl.
 GST), the rate sought by the plaintiff.
 Her Honour emphasised that the plaintiff relied on submissions, and his personal view, that a GCO is attractive because:

 Her Honour noted that these matters were relevant not only because they were the plaintiff’s position, but also because her Honour considered them relevant factors.
-In addition, her Honour stated that the GCO was ordered on the basis that undertakings were accepted that neither the plantiff nor the plantiff's law firm would seek to increase the percentage in future.
+In addition, her Honour stated that the GCO was ordered on the basis that undertakings were accepted that the plantif would not seek to increase the percentage in future.

 Once her Honour’s written reasons are published, there will be further clarity on the factors that the Court considered in determining to order the GCO, which will provide further guidance for plaintiffs and law firms in representative proceedings.